RESEARCH AND DISCOVERY

 MakerBot Innovation Center This facility in the Technology Advancement Program Building opened in 2015 with 50-plus MakerBot 3-D printers, more than tripling the number in the A. James Clark School of Engineering and putting the future of manufacturing in reach of all Maryland students.

 Campus Farm This small working farm, which provides hands-on training to students in the animal sciences, includes sheep, cattle, horses and poultry.
 It harkens back to the university’s founding in 1856 as the Maryland Agricultural College.

-Collaboratory Located in the Located in the Parren J. Mitchell Art-Sociology Building, the Michelle Smith Collaboratory for Visual Culture features an IMAX-like screen and other technology used to study art and architecture in previously impossible ways.
+Collaboratory Located in the Parren J. Mitchell Art-Sociology Building, the Michelle Smith Collaboratory for Visual Culture features an IMAX-like screen and other technology used to study art and architecture in novel ways.